 The Company expenses research and development expenditures as incurred, which include costs related to clinical trial activities.
-The Company accrues costs for clinical trial activities based upon estimates of the services received and related expenses incurred that have yet to be invoiced by the clinical research organizations (CROs), investigators, professional service providers, and other vendors providing clinical trial services (collectively, the "service providers").
-As of December 31, 2020 the Company's Clinical trial accrual balance of \$1,683,195 is included in accrued liabilities and other liabilities.
-The Company's related 2020 clinical trial expenses are included in research and development expense of \$11,235,396.
-Certain accrued clinical trial expenses are released from service receivables classified within equity (see Note 5) as clinical trial services are performed.
+The Company accrues costs for clinical trial activities based upon estimates of the services received and related expenses incurred that have yet to be invoiced by the Clinical Research Organizations ("CROs"), investigators, professional service providers, and other vendors providing clinical trial services (collectively, the "service providers").
+As of December 31, 2021 the Company's clinical trial accrual balance of \$1.6 million is included in accrued liabilities.
+The Company's related 2021 clinical trial expenses are included in research and development expense of \$17.4 million.
+Certain clinical trial expenses are released from service receivables classified within equity (see Note 5) as clinical trial services are performed.